Ralphie May

 Ralph Duren May (February 17, 1972 – October 6, 2017) was an American stand-up comedian and actor, known for his extensive touring and comedy specials on multiple media platforms.

 Early life

 Ralphie May was born in Chattanooga, Tennessee, and raised in Clarksville, Arkansas.
-He was the youngest of four children.
+He was the youngest of five children.

 At age 17, he won a contest to open for Sam Kinison, whom he considered his idol.
+May explained:

-May explained, "The joke that he liked the best was talking about the drummer (Rick Allen) from Def Leppard.
-'After he lost his arm, I felt bad about listening to him.
-Not that I'm prejudiced against handicapped people, it's just the fact that if I applauded, it was insulting to him, like "Ha!
+The joke that [Kinison] liked the best was [one I told] about the drummer [Rick Allen] from Def Leppard.
+"After he lost his arm, I felt bad about listening to him.
+Not that I'm prejudiced against handicapped people, it's just the fact that if I applauded, it was insulting to him, like 'Ha!
 Ha!
-Look at my use of two hands!"'
+Look at my use of two hands!

 Kinison suggested that May move to Houston to further develop his comedy routine.
 May graduated from the Kinder High School for the Performing and Visual Arts.